SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - Windows 10 (11 should also work)
 - Git for Windows
 - Visual Studio 2019 or 2022 - install workloads "Game Development with C++" and ".NET desktop environment" with extra selection of ".NET Framework 4.6.2 development tools" - also ensure you select/use a Windows 10 SDK.
-- CMake
+- CMake (make sure you select to add it to PATH during installation or manually after)
 - Python 3.* (watch out for Windows Python app installer "app execution aliases" which may cause problems - recommend setting these to disabled - see [this Stack Overflow post](https://stackoverflow.com/a/61958044))

 I have only built/tested on Windows 10 using the commands below.
 Other platforms may need further fixes/changes.
+See [TEST_REPORT](TEST_REPORT.md) for the last test run I have done including versions of the above requirements at the time of testing.

 ## Installation